Josh Naylor Player Props: Guardians vs. Cubs

-Josh Naylor -- with a slugging percentage of .674 in his past 10 games, including two home runs -- will be in action for the Cleveland Guardians against the Chicago Cubs, with Marcus Stroman on the mound, on July 1 at 7:15 PM ET.
+Josh Naylor -- with a slugging percentage of .595 in his past 10 games, including two home runs -- will be in action for the Cleveland Guardians against the Chicago Cubs, with Jameson Taillon on the hill, on July 2 at 2:20 PM ET.

-In his last appearance, he strung together two hits (going 2-for-5 with a double) against the Royals.

 Josh Naylor Game Info & Props vs. the Cubs